 He didn’t answer.
 He stuffed it into his pocket.
 Hours later, near a deserted riverbank outside Carlow, he tossed the IDs and wallet into the current.
 The cash remained.
 I stopped arguing.
 Some choices were his—burdens he carried alone.

-Later, in the fragile sanctuary of my room, I tried to carve a line between us.
-The words trembled on my tongue.
+After waiting for what felt like hours, searching for the right moment to address the matter that weighed heavily on my mind, I finally retreated to the fragile sanctuary of my room.
+I tried to carve a line between us, but the words trembled on my tongue.
 Speaking directly was dangerous—I could never predict what he might do.

 “Jack, I need to talk to you seriously,” I said, measured but tense.